Ultimate Guide to Zion National Park

 This post may contain compensated links.
 Find more info in our disclosure policy.

 With its magnificent soaring red cliffs, adrenaline inducing hikes and rich variety of wildlife Zion National Park is an amazing place to visit.
 For those of you planning a trip to Zion, we wanted to share our tips and guide for first time visitors to Zion National Park.
 We’ve included our recommendations on where to stay, how the shuttle bus works and a lowdown of the best hikes in Zion.

 Ultimate guide to Zion tip: Zion is currently resuming limited operations subsequent to the Spring 2020 closure.
-Shuttles are currently suspended and popular trails including Angels Landing and Canyon Overlook are closed.
+As of July 2020, shuttles are currently ticket only and some popular trails including the chains at Angels Landing are closed.
 The situation is constantly evolving so make sure to check the official NPS website for the latest information.